nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `set 2 Interviewed` sets the 2nd applicant in the address book to "Interviewed".
-* `find Betsy` followed by `set 1 Interviewed` sets the status of 1st applicant in the results of the `find` command.

 ### Viewing a applicant's details: `view`